AdobeDocs/experience-platform.en/help/profile/home.md

 >
 >Computed attribute functionality is in alpha.
 The documentation and functionality are subject to change.

-Computed attributes enable you to automatically compute the value of fields based on other values, calculations, and expressions.
+Computed attributes are functions used to aggregate event-level data into profile-level attributes.
+These functions are automatically computed so that they can be used across segmentation, activation, and personalization.
 These computations help you to easily answer questions related to things like lifetime purchase value, time between purchases, or number of application opens, without requiring you to manually perform complex calculations each time the information is needed.
 For more information on computed attributes, including understanding the role computed attributes play within Adobe Experience Platform, please begin by reading the [computed attributes overview](computed-attributes/overview.md).

 ## Profiles and segments